NOTICE OF PRIVACY PRACTICES

 USE AND DISCLOSURE OF PHI

 Organized Health Care Arrangement.
 In our facility, care and services are provided to you by our Agency staff as well as by other health care providers.
 Although these providers are all independent, as you would expect they cooperate to provide an integrated system of care to you.
 This type of clinically integrated setting in which you receive health care from more than one health care provider is called an organized health care arrangement ("OHCA") under the HIPAA Privacy Standards.
 We may share your PHI with participants in the OHCA for treatment, payment and health care operations of the OHCA.
-This Notice of Privacy Practices is being provided on behalf of Arbor Hospice and any physician who serves as a Medical Director for the Agency that provides services for Arbor Hospice patients.
+This Notice of Privacy Practices is being provided on behalf of Arbor Hospice, Arbor Palliative Care and any physician who serves as a Medical Director for the Agency that provides services for Arbor Hospice and Arbor Palliative Care patients.

-Arbor Hospice will comply with the more stringent Michigan state law in certain circumstances pertaining to disclosure of PHI related to HIV/AIDS, mental health, substance abuse and genetic testing.
+Arbor Hospice will comply with the more stringent Michigan state law and/or Federal Regulations that place restrictions on the use and disclosure pertaining of PHI related to HIV/AIDS, mental health, substance abuse and genetic testing.
+In some instances, your specific authorization may be required.

 Treatment, Payment and Health Care Operations